casey/just/README.md

 [Releases](https://github.com/casey/just/releases) include a `SHA256SUM` file
 which can be used to verify the integrity of pre-built binary archives.

-To verify a release, download the pre-built binary archive, along with the `SHA256SUM` file, and run:
+To verify a release, download the pre-built binary archive along with the `SHA256SUM` file and run:

 ```sh
 shasum --algorithm 256 --ignore-missing --check SHA256SUMS